February 23, 2024

 Drilling & Tapping

-• Drill four holes in the oil groove at 12, 3, 6 and 9 o-clock position in the valve using a .050" drill or smaller (this will allow vacuum testing simplified) (Figure 5).
+• Drill four holes in the oil groove at 12, 3, 6 and 9 o-clock position in the plug using a .050" drill or smaller (this will allow vacuum testing simplified) (Figure 5).
 It is important to clean off the burrs from the drilling.
 It's not recommended to file the burrs; instead, use a simple scraping method (Figure 6).
-To clarify, the OE valve is utilized in Figures 3–5 to illustrate these actions.

 Drilling Vacuum Access Holes into Valve